 Perhaps, you are asking; who is responsible for food wastage?

 People who waste food are:

 Young people (around 18-24 years) are the ones that buy food in large quantities and eventually end up not using it.
 They don’t like cooking, instead, they opt to buy.

 Another group that wastes food is households with annual incomes of $100K.
-Statistics show that as households increase their earnings, the less they care about the waste and cost of food.
+Statistics show that as households increase their earnings, they care less about the waste and cost of food.

 Also, families with small kids waste food in Australia.
-This is because parents hardly have strict schedules and their time management is poor.
-With all these food wastage, who removes it?
+This is because parents hardly have strict schedules and poor time management.
+With all this food wastage, who removes it?

 It’s not a surprise that most food waste ends up at the dump, with some of it being recycled.

 We encourage all Australian families to be mindful of their weekly food waste.
 Buy and serve portions that you think will suffice for your family.
 Through collective effort, we can reduce food waste and create a healthier lifestyle of living.